-Prior to each ride you should inspect the motorcycle's technical condition for safety.
+Prior to each ride you should inspect the motorcycles technical condition for safety.
 Use the following pre-ride inspection list to ensure your motorcycle is safe and ready to ride.

 - 1. Check the oil level.
 Low oil level causes premature wear and possible engine damage. - 2.
 Check the fuel level. - 3.
-Check the tyre pressure.
-Low tyre pressure can cause poor handling, also inspect the tyres for abnormal and/or excessive wear that may lead to a flat tyre. - 4.
-Check all lights for proper operation including headlight, running lights, turn signals, and brake lights. - 5.
-Check the brakes for proper operation and correct fluid level.
+Check the tire pressure.
+Low tire pressure can cause poor handling, also inspect the tire for abnormal and/or excessive wear that may lead to a flat tire. - 4.
+Check all lights for proper operations including headlight, running lights, turn signals, and brake lights. - 5.
+Check the brakes for proper operations and correct fluid level.
 If for any reason the brakes feel abnormal or spongy do not ride the bike as it may be unsafe. - 6.
 Inspect all cables to insure they are not pinched or routed improperly; also inspect the clutch cable for correct free play. - 7.
 Check for any loose fasteners and tighten as necessary. - 8.
 Be sure any luggage is secured before riding.